gioblu/PJON/src/strategies/AnalogSampling/specification/PJDLS-specification-v2.0.md

 Binary timing durations are expressed in microseconds.

 ### Medium access control
-PJDLS specifies a contention based random multiple access method that supports both master-slave and multi-master mode.
-In master-slave mode the maximum data throughput available is 100% of the bandwidth.
-Devices are able to securely detect an ongoing transmission therefore collisions can only occur in multi-master mode when 2 or more devices start to transmit at the same time.
+PJDLS specifies a variation of the carrier-sense, non-persistent random multiple access method (non-persistent CSMA).
+Devices can detect an ongoing transmission for this reason collisions can only occur in multi-master mode when 2 or more devices start to transmit at the same time.
 When a collision occurs it can be detected by the receiver because of synchronization loss.
-In multi-master mode the maximum data throughput effectively available is 36.8% of the bandwidth (the same as slotted ALOHA).

 ### Byte transmission
 Byte transmission is composed by 10 bits, the first two are called synchronization pad and are used to obtain sampling synchronization.
 The synchronization pad is composed by a logic 1 padding bit longer than data bits and a logic 0 data bit.
 The following 8 data bits contain information in LSB-first (least significant bit first) order.